brunaellen/JPAExercise/README.md

 ## About The Project
 The main focus of this application is to practice the persistence of data to a database using JPA specification and hibernate implementation.

-The application register products and their categories and also clients and theirs orders within a database(Mysql) and also retrieve information from the database of the registered products/clients/orders and products categories.
+The application register products and their categories, clients and theirs orders within a database(Mysql) and also retrieve information from the database of the registered products/clients/orders and products categories.